MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 * Product reviews page

-  The HTML validator found four errors in the product reviews page HTML code.
+  The validator found four errors in the product reviews page HTML code.
   When the product had no reviews, the following error was found:

     ![Product-reviews-no-reviews](/readme_files/validation/reviews/validation-reviews-no-reviews-page-error1.png)